Project of the Year Winners 2021

 The client was interested in a lighter weight, historical, period appropriate, and long-term solution.
 Ludowici LudoSlate was a perfect fit.
 A variety of existing roofing products made this project unique to find a product that would enhance the overall aesthetics and tie in with the roof sections that were not being replaced.
 The church property, comprised of multiple building sections in a variety of shapes, was experiencing numerous leaks.
 Renaissance installed Ludowici LudoSlate clay tile on the various sections to consolidate the overall look.

-First presbyterian 1
+First Presbyterian 1

 runner up